 Robert Huembes to San Jorge

 Here you have two options to get to San Jorge, where you will board the ferry to Ometepe.
-You can take a bus to Rivas or catch the direct bus 8.30am bus to San Jorge.
+You can take a bus to Rivas or catch the direct 8.30am bus to San Jorge.
 Busses to Rivas are more frequent but you will then have to take another bus to San Jorge.

 Option 1: Managua – San Jorge (direct bus)

-As far as we know, there are only two direct busses to San Jorge per day, the first one at 8.30am.
+As far as we know, there are only two direct buses to San Jorge per day, the first one at 8.30am.
 They cost 50 cordobas (€1.50) more than the bus to Rivas but are a lot less hassle.

 NOTE: Before the San Jorge bus arrives, there will be a Rivas bus leaving and the driver/ayudante will tell you anything to take his bus instead.
 It’s all lies.
 Politely decline and ignore them.
-Once we told them we knew there is an express bus they left us alone and even joked about the fact we couldn’t be persuaded.
+Once we told them we knew there was an express bus they left us alone and even joked about the fact we couldn’t be persuaded.